prodoelmit/jb-assignment-1/questionsassumptions.md

 I have the following things in mind that could/should be implemented.
 Sorted by my opinion on priority, from 1-musthave to "very optional"

-1. Basic tests
+1. Basic tests (implemented some of them, might add more)
 2. File picker to choose where to put resulting file
 3. Balloon with "Show location" link that would open export directory in explorer/finder .
 4. Settings dialog (compression level + output path), like in "Export to HTML"
+5. UI tests if previous points are implemented
-5. Telemetry/diagnostics.
+6. Telemetry/diagnostics.

 # Testing on Windows